François Pouqueville: Increasing conflict with Ali Pasha of Ioannina

 After Napoleon's abdication in 1815, François Pouqueville left Ioannina and was sent as French consul to Patras until 1816, soon followed by his brother Hugues Pouqueville who replaced him as Consul.

 They pursued their increasing contacts with the growing Greek rebellion, which culminated in the Greek War of Independence, declared on 25 March 1821 in the Agios Georgios chapel in Patras.

 Unlike the British consul Green who refused to help the Greeks and collaborated with the Turks, the French consul Hugues Pouqueville gave shelter to many refugees of any side in the French consulate while the Turkish repression was raging.

 His reports described these events as well as the destruction, which he qualified as devastating.(In his memoirs, Duke Pasquier, Chancellor of France, (1767–1862) wrote: "All the Greeks who were unable to escape from Patras were mercilessly slaughtered, regardless of sex or age.
 Only a few of the unfortunate victims could find refuge in the house of the consul of France, Mr Pouqueville.
 He saved them at the peril of his own life.
 This was the first example of the courageous self-sacrifice with which the French consuls fulfilled their duties.")

 In the end, the foreign legations who had been supportive of the Greeks were forced to leave the country, and Pouqueville returned to France.

 While enjoying his retirement from international diplomacy, François Pouqueville saw his support for the Greek war of independence provide some of the impetus for the French navy taking part in the Battle of Navarino on 20 October 1827.
 This naval victory sealed the fate of 360 years of Turkish occupation of Greece.
 In 1828, French troops expelled the Turkish garrison that had been holding the Patras citadel.
 This occurred on the shores of Navarino, where, 30 years before, Pouqueville had been put in chains, to be imprisoned by the Turks, and where he took his first steps on Greek land.

-As to the fate of the pirate Orouchs — who had seized Poqueville and sold him as a slave — he later boasted about his capture to Ali Pasha when Pouqueville was still in residence in Ioanina.
+As to the fate of the pirate Orouchs –who had seized Pouqueville and sold him as a slave– he later boasted about his capture to Ali Pasha when Pouqueville was still in residence in Ioanina.
 At first, he was well rewarded with the command of one of Ali's ships; but later, and although Pouqueville had granted him his pardon, the pasha found an excuse to have the pirate impaled.